maxammann/maplibre-architecture/Sideloading-offline-maps.md

 ### Load the offline database

 In your iOS or macOS application, download or copy the bundled `cache.db` to a temporary or other writeable location and [add the contents of the file](https://www.mapbox.com/ios-sdk/api/4.5.0/Classes/MGLOfflineStorage.html#/Adding%20Contents%20of%20File) to the offline storage.
-Use the `[MGLOfflineStorage addContentsOfFile:withCompletionHandler:]` or `[MGLOfflineStorage addContentsOfURL:withCompletionHandler:]` method to merge the offline database into the applications main map cache database.
+Use the `-[MGLOfflineStorage addContentsOfFile:withCompletionHandler:]` or `-[MGLOfflineStorage addContentsOfURL:withCompletionHandler:]` method to merge the offline database into the applications main map cache database.

 ```objc
 // Copy the database to a temporary folder.